gokko/beamOfTime/README.md

 STL model files to print the clock with 3D printer

 ## folder: info
-collection of information files like logos/ images used on website
+collection of information files like logos/ images used on external website (https://www.beamoftime.com)

 ## folder: raspi-setup
 contains the scripts required to setup the service on the raspberry pi